misnfits/MISNFITS/README.md

-[BYI - Before You Interact] I tend to go afk/leave randomly.
+[BYI] I tend to go afk/leave randomly.
 If I am not actively using chat, whisper to interact

-[DNI - Do Not Interact]
+[DNI]
 Basic dni criteria.
 Pro/darkshippers, inhumane acts apologists, minors on 18+

 [GENERAL]